Hi friend and Welcome!

 Sound wise, like I said they are the classic reference.
 There are no hyped frequencies here.
 What you get is about as close to neutral (if not outright neutral) as it gets within this price range.
 The sound, as originally recorded, will come through good or bad.
 Because of this, the price to performance ratio is absolutely astounding.
 The mid-range is a hare forward, so instruments and vocals really come through well.
 Be aware though, with bad recordings this can make the 600’s sound a bit harsh/grating.

 There is really something about these that kind of reveals the musics true colors.
-Think of them like that best friend you have; you know more about them: the intricate details, their personality, perhaps their soul.
+Think of them like that best friend you have; you know more about them: the intricate details, their personality, perhaps their heart and soul.
+You’re intimate with them.
 This is what I feel like when I listen with the HD600.
-It’s as if I’m getting a glimpse into the soul of music.
+It’s as if I’m getting a glimpse into the spirit of the artist or band.
 The naked truth.
-It’s hard to explain, but it’s almost as if someone took a huge blanket off of the music.
-You are now able to hear everything that went into the recording.
+It’s hard to explain, but it’s almost as if someone took a huge blanket off of the sound.
+You are now able to hear everything that went into the recording, good or bad.
 All of the subtle details are present, and you can hear the music in it’s most raw state.
 It really is a treat to behold on great recordings in particular.

 Awhile back I came across an audiophile guru on Head-Fi named David Mahler, out of Brooklyn, NY.
 Out of 58 headphones he reviewed, only 4 got an A+ rating.
 The 600 was one of them.
 The DT880 was also one.
 This is, in part why it became so hard to finally decide between the 2.